 #8 – To Meet Legal, Regulatory and Compliance Requirements of the Business

-- The auditing is also required to meet up with the legal and regulatory requirements as established by the government itself.
+- The auditing is also required to meet up with the legal and regulatory requirements established by the government.
 The process of auditing also ensures comprehensive risk management and fraud detection methods.

 #9 – To Keep-Up with the Competition and Everchanging Dynamic Environment

-The auditing also ensures that the business is able to retain its competitive edge over its competitors when operating in a dynamic and everchanging industry.
+The auditing also ensures that the business can retain its competitive edge over its competitors when operating in a dynamic and everchanging industry.

 #10 – Role of Technology Driving Audit

 As technology progressed and attained a new level, it has ensured that the process of audit is a part of it as a supplemental and supporting activity.
-The digitalization of financial transactions has ensured that manual paper trails are replaced by a digital audit trail.
+The digitalization of financial transactions has ensured that a digital audit trail replaces manual paper trails.
 Each digital audit trail would cover the time of booking, time of receipt, amount of transactions, and the parties involved in that transaction with a unique reference number ensuring an enhanced transparency level.

-This has been a guide to the purpose of an audit.
-Here we discuss the list of different purposes like how an audit is performed.
+This article has been a guide to the purpose of an audit.
+Here we discuss the list of different goals like how an audit is performed.
 You may learn more about financing from the following articles –